 Board of Directors: Call for nominations

-RSNA’s Nominating Committee is seeking nominations for two open positions on the Board of Directors with terms beginning in December 2023.
+RSNA’s Nominating Committee is now in the process of reviewing candidates for two open positions on the Board of Directors with terms beginning in December 2023.
+Nominators, including self-nominations, can expect to hear back in the fall of 2023 regarding the final status of the nomination.

 The at-large director will serve a three-year term and the standing director will serve a seven-year term, including serving as chair of the Board in their sixth year and as RSNA president in their seventh year.